jerboa88/Tally/README.md

 		</a>
 	</p>
 	<p class="projectDesc">
 		Your favorite word counter, now with a dark mode!
-Count the number of characters, words, sentences, paragraphs, and lines in your text instantly.
+Count the number of characters, words, sentences, paragraphs, and lines in your text instantly
 	</p>
 	<br/>
 </div>